Home

 bit.
 Both the waitress and the owner seemed very sympathetic and

-that seemed upset with the situation were the couple that came in
+place that seemed upset with the situation were the couple that came

-next.
-The only table left was a tiny table near the door.
+in next.
+The only table left was a tiny table near the

-They seemed indignant that they should have to sit there when a lone
+door.
+They seemed indignant that they should have to sit there

-guy was taking up an entire table with all his wet things.
-Oh
+when a lone guy was taking up an entire table with all his wet

-well, their problem.
-They can keep driving in their dry
+things.
+Oh well, their problem.
+They can keep driving in

 Monday, September 1st: Keith returned the 650km back to Sharon's